 For women, the challenges can be heightened.
 Research shows that women are less likely to advocate for themselves than men—and in an industry that is changing so rapidly, they’re more likely to fall behind.

 At the Women of Enterprise Event hosted last week at Zipcar Boston, four digital marketers discussed what women can do to succeed in this ever-changing field, and how we can help ourselves—and each other—succeed throughout our professional journeys that can be rocky and frustrating.

-Here we highlight nine quotations on personal development, digital marketing, work-life balance, and self-promotion from our panelists:
+Here we highlight nine quotations on women’s personal development, digital marketing, work-life balance, and self-promotion from our panelists:

 Carrie Allen—Director of Member Marketing at Zipcar

 Sarah Longstreet—Manager of Digital Brand Marketing at Shark Ninja

 “Figure out what it is that you do that’s really unique, and see how you can use it to your advantage regardless of your field.” – Kristen Johnson

 “We have to be agile.
 We have to constantly be learning and pushing ourselves into places that are uncomfortable, and doing things with some risk.” – Samantha Stone